Sleepy When Driving & Sleep Disorders

 Symptoms such as daytime sleepiness can lead to an increased risk of vehicular crash.
 As such, the ASAA recommends that those who are excessively tired due to a sleep disorder like OSA should not drive, as they are a risk to themselves and other drivers or pedestrians.
 However, if the sleep disorder is treated, there is no added risk for drowsy driving and motor-vehicle crashes.

 If you believe a disorder such as OSA may be making you sleepy on the road, consider asking your physician for a sleep study, which can determine whether or not you have OSA and what the severity is.
 If you are diagnosed, there are a number of treatment options available, including lifestyle changes, surgery, Continuous Positive Airway Pressure (CPAP) and Oral Appliance Therapy.
 Oral Appliance Therapy works to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep, thus preventing snoring and interruptions in sleep.
-At the Koala® Center for Sleep and TMJ Disorders, our doctors and dental staff treat OSA with Oral Appliance Therapy.
+At the Koala® Center For Sleep & TMJ Disorders, our doctors and dental staff treat OSA with Oral Appliance Therapy.